-***Author’s Note: This article & idea of “ConserVacations” was inspired by a recent trip to Zapata Ranch in Colorado, a property owned by the Nature Conservancy, managed by Ranchlands, & home to one of the largest wild bison herds in the country.
-The picture above comes from another ranch managed by Ranchlands: Chico Basin Ranch, also found in Colorado.
-This article was recently published in the Huffington Post, & can be found here.
+***Author’s Note: This article & idea of “ConserVacations” was inspired by a recent trip to Zapata Ranch in Colorado, a property owned by the Nature Conservancy, & home to one of the largest wild bison herds in the country.
+Zapata is managed by Ranchlands, & the picture above comes from another property managed by them: Chico Basin Ranch, also found in Colorado.
+This article was recently published in the Huffington Post.

 Why ConserVacations are What’s Next..